MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 ### Return Value

-Returns **true** if the condition is detected at each element in the indicated range, and **false** if the condition is not detected at least one time.
+Returns **true** if the condition is detected at each element in the indicated range or if the range is empty, and **false** otherwise.

 ### Remarks